What to Wear / Business Portrait Advice

 • Scarves are fine if you wear them all the time.

 • Jewelry for a business headshot should be simple, non-flashy and conservative.
 Avoiding blingy, chunky, shiny.
-Small pearls are classic!
+Small~medium size pearls are classic! ----update: I now have a nice 18" long, 5mm pearl necklace in my studio for the ladies to wear.

 • If you have long hair, avoid clothing that is the same color.
 Long dark hair may tend to blend into a black or dark blazer.